Supreme Court denies Chauvin's request for a public defender to handle his appeals in Floyd murder

 Former Minneapolis police officer Derek Chauvin failed to show he lacks the means to pay for a private defense attorney to handle the appeal of his convictions in the murder of George Floyd, the state Supreme Court ruled Wednesday.

-Chief Justice Lorie Gildea signed the order rejecting Chauvin's claim that he's too poor to pay for a lawyer to appeal of his convictions of second-degree unintentional murder, third-degree murder and second-degree manslaughter.
+Chief Justice Lorie Gildea signed the order rejecting Chauvin's claim that he's too poor to pay for a lawyer to appeal his convictions on charges of third-degree murder, second-degree unintentional murder and second-degree manslaughter.

 Hennepin County District Judge Peter Cahill, who oversaw Chauvin's trial, previously determined that Chauvin is ineligible for a public defender.
 Now Gildea has upheld that decision.